robertduplock/startrekbook.club/content/en/reviews/star-trek-the-next-generation-greater-than-the-sum-book-review-1.md

 {{< pullout >}}

-What I am saying is the message could have been a bit more balanced.
+Perhaps the message could have been a bit more balanced.

 {{< /pullout >}}